2025 THIS YEAR WE ARE 199 YEARS OLD

 There should not be any evidence of damage caused by tools, insects, disease or unwanted "livestock" in the exhibit.
 It has happened!

 Collect your produce ideally on the morning of the show.
-If the ground is very hard water a day or two before.
+If the ground is very hard, water a day or two before.

 Pot plants should be carefully inspected prior to placing on show table and any dead, dying or diseased material removed.
 Pots themselves should be clean and undamaged.